SunnyTong2019/StayingOnTask/README.md

 StayingOnTask helps users cut down the time needed to create tasks and manage their projects.

-Our first themes are birthday parties and weddings that come with prepopulated tasks for each event
+Our first themes are birthday parties and weddings that come with prepopulated tasks for each event.

 ## Tech/framework used

-This app uses MySQL, Node.js, HTML, Javascript, Express, Passport, Handlebars and Sequelizer, EsLint, TravisCI, Materialize, Moment and DotEnv.
+This app uses HTML, Materialize CSS, JavaScript, JQuery, Node.js, Passport, Express, Express-Handlebars, MySQL, Sequelize, ESLint and Travis CI.

 ## Features